marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 -------

-* Project available at the github page: https://github.com/marrbjorn/CyberSecurityCourse
+* Project available on the github page: https://github.com/marrbjorn/CyberSecurityCourse-2017

 * and <a href="https://github.com/marrbjorn/documentation/tree/master/F-Secure%20Cyber%20Security%20Base%20MOOC.fi%20-First%20Project">this page</a> will be as documentation of project;

-* also shortcut for <a href="#owasp">Compare to OWASP Top TEN</a>
+* also shortcut for <a href="#owasp">Compare to OWASP Top TEN</a>;

 Setup: